Douglas Mawson: Australasian Antarctic Expedition (1911–1913)

 The expedition used the ship commanded by Captain John King Davis, who led an extensive programme of marine science from the ship.
 It departed from Hobart on 2 December 1911, landed at Cape Denison (named after Hugh Denison, a major backer of the expedition) on Commonwealth Bay on 8 January 1912, and established the Main Base.
 A second camp was located to the west on the ice shelf in Queen Mary Land.
 Cape Denison proved to be unrelentingly windy; the average wind speed for the entire year was about 50 mph, with some winds approaching 200 mph.
 They built a hut (now one of Mawson's Huts) on the rocky cape and wintered through nearly constant blizzards.
 In his book published after the expedition, The Home of the Blizzard (1915), Mawson talked of "Herculean gusts" on 24 May 1912, which he learned afterwards "approached two hundred miles per hour".
-These katabatic winds can reach around 300 km/h, and led Mawson to dub Cape Denison "the windiest place on Earth".
+These katabatic winds can reach around 300 kph, and led Mawson to dub Cape Denison "the windiest place on Earth".

 Mawson wanted to do aerial exploration and brought the first "air tractor" to Antarctica.
 The aircraft, a Vickers R.E.P.
 Type Monoplane, was to be flown by Francis Howard Bickerton.
 When it was damaged in Australia shortly before the expedition departed, plans were changed, and it was to be used only as a tractor on skis.
 However, the engine did not operate well in the cold, and it was removed and returned to Vickers in England.
 The aircraft fuselage itself was abandoned.
 On 1 January 2009, fragments of it were rediscovered by the Mawson's Huts Foundation, which works on restoring and conserving the original huts.